 3. The person driving your vehicle has a suspended driver’s license

-If you or someone you know has an has been injured in a car accident, call the car accident lawyers at NOVA Injury Law.
+If you or someone you know has an has been injured in a car accident, CALL the car accident lawyer in Halifax at NOVA Injury Law.

 What if the Insurance Company Denies the Claim?

 Simply put, you could be on the hook to pay!
 When your insurance company refuses to pay out a claim, any injured party is still entitled to pursue compensation.
 In these situations, as the owner of the car, you very well could be financially responsible for your friend’s mistakes.